caravancoop/sfm/README.md

 on a live instance.

-Since all live instances should already have credentials, you should be ready to run a live import using the management commands:
+Since all live instances should already have credentials, you should be ready to run a live import using the Make recipes:

 ```
 tmux new -s fresh-import

-# remember to switch to the correct <user> and <doc ids>
-sudo su <user>
+sudo su - datamade
 workon sfm
 cd ~/sfm-cms

-python manage.py import_google_doc --source_doc_id <source doc id> --location_doc_id <location doc id> --doc_id <data doc id>
+# Import everything on the docket
+make import_docket_import

+# Import a particular country or countries
+make -e ${COUNTRY_CODE}_cc_import [ ${COUNTRY_CODE}_cc_import ... ]

+python manage.py make_materialized_views --recreate
 python manage.py make_search_index --recreate
 ```

 #### Importing all data without disrupting servers

-In case you need to fully rerun the entire WWIC import for all countries without disrupting a live instance, this repo includes a Makefile for doing just that.
+If need to fully rerun the entire WWIC import for all countries without disrupting a live instance, the Makefile includes a recipe for doing just that.

 On every deploy, our build scripts create a separate directory, `sfm-importer`.
 This directory is a copy of the app that uses a separate database with the name `importer`.
-We'll use this database for our imports, so that the server can keep on serving data normally during that process (which can take up to 8 hours!)
+We'll use this database for our imports, so that the server can keep on serving data normally during that process (which can take several hours!)

 To perform a new import, start by creating a tmux session so your work doesn't get interrupted.
-Then, activate the virtualenv for the project and change to the `sfm-importer` directory:
+Then, activate the virtualenv for the project, `cd` into the appropriate directory, and fire the recipe to build a fresh database:

 ```
 tmux new -s fresh-import

-# remember to switch to the correct user instead of <user>
-sudo su <user>
+sudo su - datamade
 workon sfm
 cd ~/sfm-importer
-# TODO: make sure pg environment vars are set
 make recreate_db
 ```